PRONUNCIATION

 o

-This is a pure vowel.
+A pure vowel.
 In a monosyllable it is approximately the vowel sound in COY, but drawn out and lacking the final y-sound.
 More precisely, this is the sound represented by the symbol [o:] in the International Phonetic Alphabet.
-But pronounce as for ò in a monosyllable ending in two consonant letters if these are not dh, gh, sk, st or th.
-Pronounce as for ò in a word of more than one syllable.
+But pronounce as for ò in a monosyllable ending in a single voiceless consonant sound unless this is gh or th, or ending in two consonant sounds unless these are sk or st. And pronounce as for ò in a word of more than one syllable.

 ò